MarshallJDem/NeuralNetwork/README.md

 An example use of the neural network is given which predicts stock trends in a game called Runescape which has an in-game stock market.
 XMLParser contains files for working with big data that first finds a list of all item names, then goes through the runescape wiki, using https request to GET the stock price data.
 The data is then formatted and sent as training data to the neural network.

-This is a somewhat underdeveloped project that I made as a research project - if you are interested in using it for any reason let me know and I can document it better.
+I made this as a hobby-driven personal research project.
+If you would like additional documentation I would be happy to provide.